Medical Billing & Coding Career and Education Overview

 - Ambulatory services

-To be more specific, this field is projected to grow by 13 percent between 2016 and 2026.
+The Occupational Outlook Handbook places medical billing and coding within the larger category of medical records and health information technology.
+This field is projected to grow by 11 percent between 2018 and 2028.
 This is attributed to various factors, including an aging population and a rise in the number of medical treatments, procedures, and tests that are routinely performed.

-In a 2015 survey of almost 18,000 medical billing and coding professionals, it was discovered that those who were certified with at least one credential in this field earned an average salary of about $46,899.
-That's an increase of more than two percent from the previous year's survey.
-So wages are trending higher year over year.
-Plus, more credentials typically leads to a higher salary.
-Professionals with two credentials reported an average salary of $60,305 and those with three or more credentials earned $66,999 per year, on average.**
+In an AAPC survey of almost 18,000 medical billing and coding professionals in 2018, those who were certified with at least one credential in this field earned an average salary of about $54,506.
+Plus, more credentials typically lead to a higher salary.
+Professionals with two credentials reported an average salary of $61,880 and those with three or more credentials earned $68,016 per year, on average.

 Your work setting also directly impacts your salary.
 Here is a breakdown of the average annual salary by type of workplace: